-Our common units are listed on the NYSE under the symbol "USAC."
+Our common units are listed on the New York Stock Exchange, or the NYSE, under the symbol "USAC."

 Investing in our common units involves a high degree of risk.
-You should carefully consider the risks relating to investing in our common units and each of the other risk factors described under "Risk Factors" on page 2 of this prospectus before enrolling in the Plan.
+You should carefully consider the risks relating to investing in our common units and each of the other risk factors described under "Risk Factors" on page 1 of this prospectus before enrolling in the Plan.